fmarotta/bioinfoconda/README.md

 **Getting software -- conda** At this stage we still don't have the bwa and samtools programs, so we need to download them.
-The first thing to do is a search in anaconda repositories to see whether bwa is packaged; it turns out that it is and we can install it with `conda install -c bioconda bwa`.
+The first thing to do is a search in anaconda repositories to see whether bwa is packaged; it turns out that it is and we can install it with `X-conda install -c bioconda bwa`.
 A very useful site is [anaconda cloud](https://anaconda.org), which not only lets you search anaconda packages, it also tells you which command to run if you want to install